I take on the Independence period using three different games, in historical order.

 There is a huge amount of luck involved, but the design relates it back to historical events.
 For example, the key event for an Israeli victory is often one of the two U.N Truces.
 In game terms, that halts battles for one turn and gives the Israeli two extra units.
 It may well be that the timing of the ceasefires, along with Israel’s ability to rearm during that lull, were the key to Israel’s ultimate victory in the war.

 Of course, it does take a little imagination to relate the simple mechanics back to a historical “simulation.”
 But is that a bad thing?
 Does a simple game like this give enough combination of flavor and challenge to satisfy, or would more detail make a better game?
 Take a look at the Victory Point Games release Israeli Independence**.
 In many ways, a very similar construction with tracks for territorial gains and an event deck to drive the game.
 But it amps up the complexity a bit.
 There are five tracks instead of three.
 Israeli combat is now event driven, rather than unit driven, and there is just a bit more variability to it.
 I don’t know that it is any more historic, however.
 Events determine whether Arabs (automatic) or Israelis (by die roll) advance, rather than a building of units.
 The result is that turns are more independent than in Arab Israeli Wars, which again could be good or bad.
-If indeed, adding more simply adds complexity
+Bad, that is if adding more simply adds complexity

 I also wonder if this basic framework provides a “generic” way of simulating wars at the modern level.
 For example, if we go back to Korea, we find a war that might benefit from similar treatment.
 The linear map and triggered events could probably easily describe the battle, as well as the turn-by-turn adding of fighting units to the game.
 I’ve notice a growing use of linear representation for strategic-level warfare.
 Israeli Independence was the first game a of Victory Point Games States of Siege Series, which has grown substantially in production value and sophistication.
-I was also recently looking at Churchill, which uses multiple linear fronts to represent the combat portion of the game, which deals with the defeat of Nazi Germany.
+I was also recently looking at Churchill, which uses multiple linear fronts to represent the combat portion of the game, dealing with the defeat of Nazi Germany.

 Baffle them with Bull